CSC207-UofT/course-project-tut0201-007/phase2/design_document.md

 - Pull Request reviews have been an efficient and concise way to communicate each group member's thoughts on design decisions, code formatting, and any other miscellaneous questions about the commits.
 - Our choice of entities, once we switched to using Sections to represent lecture or tutorial sections, made implementing schedule generation and ICS export/import much easier
 - The choice to use the Strategy design pattern for Filter allowed us to develop a wide range of Filters, without much effort for integrating them with our general program.
+- Use of the Template design pattern for exporters and importers of Schedules has made it frictionless to implement and integrate alternate options for exporting/importing

 ## Accessibility Report